A Unified Adaptive Tensor Approximation Scheme to Accelerate Composite Convex Optimization: Numerical Experiments

-We compare the new AARC method with 5 other methods, including the adaptive cubic regularization of Newton's method (ARC), the trust region method (TR), the limited memory Broyden-Fletcher-Goldfarb-Shanno method (L-BFGS) that is implemented in \textsf{SCIPY Solvers} \footnote{https://docs.scipy.org/doc/scipy/reference/optimize.html\#module-scipy.optimize}, Algorithm \ref{Algorithm:Framework} with quadratic regularization referred to as adaptive accelerated gradient descent (AAGD) and the standard Nesterov's accelerated gradient descent (AGD).
-The experiments are conducted on 6 \textsf{LIBSVM Sets} \footnote{https://www.csie.ntu.edu.tw/\~{}cjlin/libsvm/} for binary classification, and the summary of those datasets are shown in Table \ref{Table: dataset}.
+We compare the new AARC method with {4 other methods including: the adaptive cubic regularized Newton's method (ARC), the trust region method (TR), the limited memory Broyden-Fletcher-Goldfarb-Shanno method (L-BFGS), and the adaptive gradient method (AGD).
+We adopt the implementation of ARC and TR in the public package\footnote{https://github.com/dalab/subsampled{\_}cubic{\_}regularization} with the default parameters except the full rather than the subsampled batch of the component functions is taken in ARC and the upper bound on the radius of trust region in TR is set to be $10^{4}$.
+To implement the L-BFGS method, we use the Wolfe conditions to perform the line search and set the descent parameters in Armijo rule, the curvature condition and the memory size as $0.01$, $0.9$ and $50$ respectively.
+AGD is implemented based on AdaGrad in \cite{Duchi-2011-Adaptive}.} The experiments are conducted on 6 \textsf{LIBSVM Sets} \footnote{https://www.csie.ntu.edu.tw/\~{}cjlin/libsvm/} for binary classification, and the summary of those datasets are shown in Table \ref{Table: dataset}.

-The results in Figure $1$ and Figure $2$ confirm that AARC indeed accelerates ARC, especially when the current iterate has not entered the local region of quadratic convergence yet.
-Moreover, AARC outperforms other methods in both computational time and iterations numbers in most cases.
-The iteration numbers of various second-order methods to reach certain accuracy level are provided in Table \ref{tab:iterations}, where `$\star$' indicates that the method cannot reach the corresponding loss level.
-From Table \ref{tab:iterations}, we can see that AARC enters the local fast convergence region earlier than other methods in most cases.
+The results in Figure \ref{fig1} and Figure \ref{fig2} confirm that AARC indeed accelerates ARC, especially when the current iterate has not entered the local region of quadratic convergence yet.
+Furthermore, AARC outperforms other methods in both computational time and iterations counts in {the given datasets}.
+Compared to TR with a local constrained quadratic model, AARC achieves more progress and cheaper per-iteration cost at each iteration because of the advantage of a unconstrained local cubic approximation model~\eqref{Definition:Approximate-Model} and the flexible stopping criterion~\eqref{Criterion:Approximate-Adaptive}; compared to L-BFGS, AARC suffers from relatively higher per-iteration cost but its solution can achieve higher accuracy.